Ord River

 The Ord River is a 651 km river in the Kimberley region of Western Australia.
 The river's catchment covers 55100 km2.

-The lower Ord River and the conjunction with Cambridge Gulf create the most northern estuarine environment in Western Australia.
+The lower Ord River and the confluence with Cambridge Gulf create the most northern estuarine environment in Western Australia.

 The Ord River Irrigation Scheme was built in stages during the 20th century.
 Australia's largest artificial lake by volume, Lake Argyle, was completed in 1972.
-It has not been economically successful; $1.45 billion has been spent on the Ord Irrigation Scheme for a return of 17 cents on the dollar, and only 260 jobs created.

-The lower reaches of the river support an important wetland area known as the Ord River Floodplain, a protected area that contains numerous mangrove forests, lagoons, creeks, flats and extensive floodplains.
+The lower reaches of the river support an important wetland area known as the Ord River Floodplain, a protected area that contains numerous mangrove forests, lagoons, creeks, flats, and extensive floodplains.